ACT Emergency Services Agency Operational Review of the Bushfire Season 2019/20

 The Review of Whole of ACT Government Coordination and Response during the 2019-20 Bushfire Season was tabled at the Legislative Assembly and publicly released by the Minister for Police and Emergency Services on 20 August 2020.

 The review was led by ACTESA Deputy Commissioner Ray Johnson.

 The Report provides insights into the whole of ACT Government coordination and response to the bushfire season of 2019-20 in the ACT when a State of Emergency was declared.
 There are 35 recommendations for Government to consider.

 Some recommendations that focused on key updates to the Emergencies Act 2004 have already been implemented through the Emergencies Amendment Bill 2020.

-These reports will be considered against other reviews which have been published, including those submitted by the Royal Commission into Natural Disaster Arrangements and the ACT Standing Committee on Justice and Community Safety.
+These reports are being considered against other reviews which have been published, including those submitted by the Royal Commission into Natural Disaster Arrangements and the ACT Standing Committee on Justice and Community Safety.